 I was struggling to come up with a walk in the valleys of Kentmere and Troutbeck.
-The road is very busy and there are no obvious ways to escape it (aside from a possible circuit of the Tongue).
-Dubbs Road does the trick.
-High on the quiet eastern flank of the valley this old drovers road offers excellent views of the valley without the traffic noise whilst offering a perspective of the upper Troutbeck valley and which is rarely if ever seen.
-To obtain the road involves a circuit of Sallows and Sour Howes, two rarely visited hills south of the western arm of Kentmere.
+In Troutbeck the road is very busy and there is in essence no room.
+It is different in Kentmere, there is no traffic but little places to walk, at least at lower level.
+Dubbs Road however does the trick, offering a good link between the valleys.
+High on the quieter eastern flank of Troutbeck this old drovers road offers excellent views of the valley.
+It also offers a rarely seen perspective of the upper Troutbeck valley.
+To follow the road involves skirting the lower slopes of Sallows and Sour Howes, two rarely visited Wainwrights.

-The bridleway from Kentmere towards the hamlet of High Borrans is through a quiet and peaceful landscape rarely found in the National Park.
-A place of bubbling streams and bird song.
-Dubbs Road finally climbs to 1,500 foot at Garburn Pass before dropping sharply to Kentmere, offering some lovely views of this unspoilt valley.
+The bridleway from Kentmere towards the hamlet of High Borrans (used on the outbound part of the walk) is through a quiet and peaceful landscape rarely found in the National Park.
+Things do ‘busy up after’ after High Borrans but even the Dubbs Road crossing is not busy.
+Any crowds though would be compensated by the excellent views up the Kentmere valley.
 All in all for those who want a day away from the high fells and the crowds this is a perfect solution.
 It is long enough though to gain a good thirst.